Mistakes to Avoid When You Hand Over Your Project to Another Software Developer

 These tips should help you understand capabilities of the software developers you are going to hire.
 We strongly recommend that you hire only professional engineers who have proven strategies in taking over and launching old projects.

-Request a code review report to get a better understanding of the state of your project and learn the most effective way to launch it.
+Request a code audit to get a better understanding of the state of your project and learn the most effective way to launch it.